jinchenga/learngit/readme.txt

-Git is a distributed version control system. \n Git is a free software.
+Git is a distributed version control system. \n Git is a free software  distributed under the GPL.